-From Prince Charles to Mick Jagger and Kate Moss, many a gilded reveller has passed through Annabel’s doors since it opened in 1963.
-Thousands more prospective partygoers are clamouring to join its ranks, all asking the same question: where do you sign up?
+Thousands of prospective partygoers are clamouring to join the ranks of Annabel’s London, all asking the same question: where do you sign up?

 Most people don’t open up nightclubs just because their friends ask them to.
 Yet most people aren’t the legendary Mark Birley, who opened an enigmatic West London venue during the swinging ‘60s after his casino-owning friend, John Aspinall, expressed dismay that the liminal zone of dawn and dusk offered few places to party after an evening spent gambling.